raydot/nailing-the-coding-interview/chapters/04-arrays.md

 print(max_area(heights))  # Output: 80
 ```

-This solution is much more efficient, bringing our runtime down from O(n^2) to O(n).
+This solution is much more efficient, bringing our runtime down from $O(n^2)$ to $O(n)$.
 (Reason through why this is the case if it’s not obvious to you already.)
 It also makes it report on the values chosen, since that only requires printing the values for "left" and "right," should you be asked to do so.

 The two-pointer technique is a valuable technique for solving array-based problems, and we will see it again later in this book.

 #### Two Sum / Three Sum

-The Two Sum problem is a *classic* interview question where you are given a target number and an array of numbers, and asked to find the two numbers in the array that add up to the target number.
+The Two Sum problem is a _classic_ interview question where you are given a target number and an array of numbers, and asked to find the two numbers in the array that add up to the target number.

 The Three Sum problem is a variation of the Two Sum problem where you are given a target number and an array of numbers, and asked to find the three numbers in the array that add up to the target number.